 Youth and their assigned adult chaperones need to keep each other informed of where they’ll be, when and with whom.
 All chaperones will post two schedules on their residence hall room doors.
 One will show the chaperone’s schedule.
 The other will be for youth to sign in and out of the recreational activities they attend without a chaperone.
 The Participants’ Whereabouts Schedule form and the CCA/Chaperone/Staff Whereabouts Schedule form are available for downloading.

-For registrants who are NOT enrolled in 4HOnline, counties should submit the completed Authorization Forms.
-Please submit them in alphabetical order.
+- Submit the completed Authorization Forms in alphabetical order.
 Please separate youth and adult forms in two separate stacks.
 The forms that should be submitted are:

 2. The 3-section Authorization Forms on page 23 of the Exploration Days registration book covering Event Rules, Parent/Guardian Consent, and 4-H Overnight Housing Permission.
-Note that some sections of the form are signed by the youth or adult and some are signed by a parent or guardian.
-Please be aware that that if a parent/guardian does not sign the overnight housing section, counties need to make sure that youth are not housed with an unrelated adult when making individual rooming assignments.
+Please be aware that that if a parent/guardian does not sign the overnight housing section, they will not be allowed to attend.

 The Activity Guide includes a campus map centerfold and lists where and when all sessions and other activities are being held during the event.
 Each participant receives a copy at check-in.

 - Inside the Activity Guide, you will find instructions on how to download the activity guide app to use while on campus!

 1. From the 4-H check-in table, participants receive:

 2. At the residence hall check-in station, participants get: